FarooqAjaz/FormValidation/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-**Enjoy making user-friendly and validated forms with Jetpack Compose! 🚀**
+**Enjoy making user-friendly & validated forms with Jetpack Compose! 🚀**